 Activity 2: Fall Word Family Trees.
 Explore rhyming word families with this simple, colorful craft.
 Start by painting a few tree trunks.
 Next, provide your child with a word ending that has several rhymes, such as -all, -ot, or -in.
 As they name rhyming words with the same ending, write them on a construction paper leaf (or have your child write them).

 Activity 3: Leaf Number Movement Game.
 Upgrade this activity by doing numbers 11-20.
-Other modifications can include writing number sentences on the tree and having your child match the leaf with correct sum onto the equation.
+Other modifications can include writing number sentences on the tree and having your child match the leaf with the correct sum onto the equation.